HannanAbdullah/Churn-Prediction-for-Bank-Customer/README.md

 ## Results 🪄
 ![Result](Result.png)
 The above image demonstrates that the ANN with Optuna got good scores outperforming the other models.

-Optimal Hyperparameters for Logistic Regression:
+### Optimal Hyperparameters for ANN model with Optuna:

 | Parameter    | Value   |
 | :---: | :---: |